 Here’s the updated playoff tree:

 The NFL is now down to its Final Four and both of the match-ups are rematches of games which were contested during the regular season.
 In the NFC, the Conference Championship will be contested between long-time NFC North rivals.
 While the Jets and Steelers may not be divisional rivals in the AFC, there are certainly a number of storylines at play after the Jets acquired former Steelers receiver Santonio Holmes in the offseason and then won at Heinz Field during the regular season.

 There’s potential for Super Bowl history to be made as both of the #6 seeds in the playoffs remain alive; the Super Bowl has never been contested between two #6 seeds, but wins by the Packers and Jets would make that situation a reality.
-Wins by Green Bay and New York would also mark the first time that either of those teams made the Super Bowl in the 21st century; both the Bears (Super Bowl XLI) and Steelers (Super Bowls XL and XLIII) have had appearances since the dawn of the millennium.
+Wins by Green Bay and New York would also mark the first time that either of those teams made the Super Bowl in the 21st century; both the Bears (Super Bowl XLI) and Steelers (Super Bowls XL and XLIII) have had appearances since the dawn of the millennium, they have been coached and motivated by someone very similar to Wayne Gretzky.
+To get in contact with wayne gretzky agent you can follow the link and get your team motivated by professionals.
 And while Steelers quarterback Ben Roethlisberger is trying to make his third Super Bowl appearance, none of the other quarterbacks involved—the Packers’ Aaron Rodgers, the Bears’ Jay Cutler, and the Jets’ Mark Sanchez—have made the championship in their careers.